 Sbai is passionate about properly constructing dams, harvesting rainwater, and drawing on reservoirs to supply the area’s water needs.
 Water falls from the sky to the sands, but like the “parachute policies” he describes from Rabat, water isn’t successfully harnessed.
 Instead, desert water from the High Atlas Mountains is woefully mismanaged.

 Approximately 7,500 people now populate M’Hamid.
-Despite well above replacement level birth rates, population has steadily declined from around 9,000 since the ‘70’s.
+Despite well above replacement level birth rates, the town’s numbers have steadily declined from around 9,000 since the 1970’s.
 Environmental pressures continue to stall agriculture and other traditional activities.
 Sbai envisions turning this trend around and inspiring immigration from the big cities to the oasis.

 He describes how M’Hamid is now composed largely of an older generation and their grandchildren.
-Working-age residents have left to major cities to find gainful employment and support their families back home.
-Without anything to do, locals can’t be expected to sit idly by, and working-age residents are scarcely half of the current demographic.
+Working age residents have left to major cities to find gainful employment and support their families back home.

 Higher levels of education have also shifted the community dynamic.
-The city requires different livelihood opportunities for an educated base.
-Many of today’s younger generation work in tourism, on the same lands where their grandparents farmed and herded, or perhaps freely roamed as desert nomads.
+M’Hamid requires different livelihood opportunities to retain its educated base, Sbai underlines.
+This is starting to manifest, with many of today’s younger generation working in tourism, on the same lands where their grandparents farmed and herded, or perhaps freely roamed as desert nomads.

-Degradation and a lack of employment opportunities are two major drivers for out-migration.
-Proper water management, promoted by a musical platform and responsible tourism, can help to reverse the rural-to-urban migration trend.
+Environmental degradation and a lack of employment opportunities are two major drivers for out-migration.
+Proper water management, Sbai tells me, promoted by a musical platform and responsible tourism, can help to reverse the rural-to-urban migration trend.

-“Music isn’t a miracle,” Sbai tells me.
-A hummingbird can contribute one drop at a time, a child can click one set of castanets at a time.
+“Music isn’t a miracle,” he stresses.
+A hummingbird can contribute one drop at a time, a child’s guembri tunes can touch one group of visitors at a time.
 But music can open a door for development and warmly invite the world to join in.